pytorch/tensordict/docs/source/reference/prototype.rst

     device=None,
     is_shared=False)

-:obj:`@tensorclass` also supports and get and set attributes.
-One can also access nested tensor class data
+:obj:`@tensorclass` also supports setting and resetting attributes, even for nested objects.

 .. code-block::